-- 1. Development consent is in place for the use of the premises for use as a restaurant.
-Council advised that they have no objection to the liquor licence. - 2.
+- 1. Development approval is in place for the use of the premises for use as a licensed cafe and restaurant - 2.
 No public submissions were received relating to any issues with the application. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
 Having reviewed all the material, I am satisfied that granting this application for a On Premises (Restaurant) liquor licence with Primary Service Authorisation will not be detrimental to the local or broader community.